 Active Workforce started their walking day trips in 2018.
 We hold many lunchtime walks within our organisations and wanted to bring everyone together through a walking challenge.
 This idea was meant for a 'one off walk' but by popular demand, we have kept them going throughout the year.
 These walks are a great way to exercise and socialise outside of your workplace.

 Kinder Scout is a moorland plateau and National Nature Reserve in the Dark Peak of the Derbyshire Peak District in England.
 Part of the moor, at 636 metres above sea level.
-This walk was completed on Sunday 22nd Sept, we had a few new walks to the group for this one.
-They all did amazing and completed the walk with a smile.
+This walk was completed on Sunday 22nd Sept, we had a few new walkers to the group for this one.
+Everyone did really well and completed the walk with a smile.

 Helvellyn is a mountain in the English Lake District, the highest point of the Helvellyn range, a north-south line of mountains to the north of Ambleside, between the lakes of Thirlmere and Ullswater.
 This climb was completed on Saturday 30th March, it was a great day to climb but was very cold at the top being 950m high.
 Some of the walkers chose to walk around the lake in Thirlmere instead.